aniasobo/portfolio/notes/week-3-notes.md

 > "Tighten the loop; Get visibility."

 - find the exact line with the bug; to tighten the loop: use p to get visibility; read the stack trace

+**STEPS**

+1. Take a break
+2. Rubber duck
+3. Check your assumptions
+4. Follow the flow and get visibility
+5. Repeat

 **types of bugs:**